 Enhanced official accountability

 Enhancing the accountability of elected officials is one benefit of presidential democracy.
-This is because of the separation of power that is necessary for this kind of government, where each branch is given specific duties and has the power to check and balance the others.
+This is because of the separation of power that is necessary for this kind of government.
+Each branch is given specific duties and has the power to check and balance the others.

 No accountability

-The presidential form of democracy does not in any way favour the idea of personal or collective accountability.
+The presidential form of democracy does not in any way, favor the idea of personal or collective accountability.
 In this democracy, the legislature never holds the president or his ministers accountable.
 Even the president is not held responsible under the presidential system of government.

 Public opinion